 It has become increasingly popular among youngsters to consume sports drinks and energy drinks on a regular basis.
 Most of them have a misconception that these drinks offer better health benefits than soda.
 But you will be surprised to know the truth!
 Yes, the fact is, these drinks can extremely damage the tooth enamel and are deleterious to the health of the teeth.
 Long-term exposure of the tooth to the acids in these drinks can cause tooth decay.
 The damage is more severe with energy drinks over sports drinks.

 Energy and sports drinks are loaded with strong acids and sugars.
 The acids attack your enamel, and it wears off in due course while the sugar serves as an agent to promote bacterial growth.
 Together acid and sugar is not a good combination and contributes to decay and damage.
+Visit the best dental clinic for the best treatment.

 Although drinking water is the best way to restore the hydration level after a strenuous workout, people tend to prefer sports and energy drinks as these drinks are known to provide instant energy.
 Most teenagers have it look trendy among their peers.
 Most energy drinks provide sodium, which is a much-needed electrolyte that needs replenishment after an extreme workout.
 However, for a moderate workout of less than an hour, drinking plain water is good enough to rehydrate.